Brainspotting Therapy in Atlanta, GA

 A “brainspot” is an area of the mind that holds thoughts and emotions.
 Therefore, those with trauma have brainspots that hold negative, often painful feelings.
 To further add, brainspotting therapy works by targeting these brainspots through a set of eye positions.
 As a result, individuals access these emotions.
 This gives a person the ability to process the complex, often overwhelming feelings surrounding traumatic events.

 Trauma is a strong underlying cause of drug and alcohol addiction.
 Fortunately, however, once a person has worked through this trauma, they can better manage the feelings associated with it.
 Since brainspotting targets addiction at its source, as a result, it promotes lasting sobriety.

 Brainspotting treats a variety of conditions.
 Additionally, it is helpful for those with dual diagnoses.
 A dual diagnosis is a condition in which a person struggles with both addiction and co-occurring mental illness.

 Examples of disorders treated by brainspotting therapy include:

 What Happens in a Brain Spotting Therapy Session?

-Brainspotting therapy in Atlanta takes place in a safe and secure environment.
+Brainspotting therapy takes place in a safe and secure environment.
 There, individuals can revisit overwhelming experiences with the support of a qualified therapist.
 As sessions progress, clients continue to learn more about how their mind and body relate to trauma.
 In the first session, clients discuss their recovery goals and speak briefly about their trauma.
 During this time, the therapist also explains the brainspotting therapy process in more depth.